 More Cairns Travel and Hiking Guides

-I hope that you’ve enjoyed this quick guide to Cairns’ most accesible walking tracks; the Red Arrow and Blue Arrow Loop to the top of Mount Whitfield.
+I hope that you've enjoyed this quick guide to Cairns' most accessible walking tracks; the Red Arrow and Blue Arrow Loop to the top of Mount Whitfield.

-But, don’t let it end there.
+But, don't let it end there.
 For more travel guides and hiking resources in Cairns, make sure to select from the list below.
-A great starting point is this Cairns mega-post to the Top Best Things to do in Cairns, Australia or this epic guide to Cairns’ Best Hiking Trails.
+A great starting point is this awesome Cairns itinerary or this epic guide to Cairns' Best Hiking Trails.